helinko/reflex-dom-inbits/tutorial.md

 the function (=:) to create a singelton map and the function *mappend* rsp *(<>)* to combine two maps.

-Rarely we will use other libraries, eg
+Sometimes we will use other libraries, eg

 * import Data.FileEmbed  - library *file-embed* on Hackage and installed by reflex-platform.
 * import Data.Text.Encoding - will be installed with reflex-dom